 Light Vs. Dark Hair Colors: Which Is More Damaging?

 Both light and dark hair colors use hydrogen peroxide that oxidizes your natural hair color, increasing the risk of hair damage.
-The developer (hydrogen peroxide) removes as much of the natural pigments from your hair as necessary to dye it permanently.
+The developer (hydrogen peroxide) opens the cuticle and removes as much of the natural pigments from your hair as necessary to dye it permanently.
 Although it should be targeting melanin, the developer also interacts with keratin molecules, making your hair weak and prone to damage.

 Hence, choose a shade close to your original hair color while dyeing it permanently.
 This can be less damaging than darkening or lightening your hair beyond the range of its natural shades.